Contemporary harpsichord

 The harpsichordist Wanda Landowska was a key figure in the 20th-century revival of the harpsichord.
 Her instrument of choice was a (then) modern design, the Pleyel "Grand Modèle de Concert".

-The harpsichord was largely obsolete, and seldom played, instrument during a period lasting from the early 19th century to the early 20th.
+The harpsichord was a largely obsolete, and seldom played, instrument during a period lasting from the early 19th century to the early 20th.
 The instrument was successfully revived during the 20th century, first in an ahistorical form strongly influenced by the piano, then with historically more faithful instruments.
 The revival was the joint work of performers, builders, and composers who wrote new harpsichord pieces.
 However the harpsichord never completely disappeared from the public eye as it was used through the mid-19th century for basso continuo because despite its low volume, it had considerable power to "cut through" the orchestra.
 The earliest revival efforts began in the mid-19th century due to its increasingly infrequent usage and there was concern that the instrument could become a forgotten relic of the past.